What is user research in UX design?

 Research mitigates the risk of building products that miss the mark.
 A B2B site case study demonstrated that research-driven information architecture changes led to an 85% increase in product findability.

-Companies that conduct regular user research consistently outperform competitors.
-In the B2B tech space, embedding UX into product development delivers measurable benefits:
+Companies that conduct regular user research consistently outperform competitors in conversion and retention metrics.
+In technical B2B markets, embedding UX into product development accelerates time-to-market for new features, reduces customer churn, and creates measurable distance from engineering-led competitors.

 Beyond metrics, research builds empathy within teams by exposing everyone to real user struggles and motivations.
-When designers, developers, and stakeholders watch users interact with their product, abstract discussions become concrete.
+When developers and stakeholders watch real users struggle with specific parts of a product, those observations carry more weight in prioritization conversations than any design brief could.

 Understanding the difference between qualitative and quantitative research is fundamental to choosing the right approach.